 With a low bow, Inoichi continued as requested.
 "Kabushi, I mean," the blond specified.
 "He's a cunning and experienced shinobi."

-When the mission had first started, Sarutobi has suspected something would happen.
+When the mission had first started, Hiruzen has suspected something would happen.
 How could he not when the day before Kabushi stormed into his office with a face full of crazed desperation?
 That something came in the form of Kabushi and Narui abandoning their posts and fleeing towards the direction of Grass Village – where an important mission had been taking place.

-And yet, after reported of this, Sarutobi still had no idea what the Hatake and his student's intentions were.
+And yet, after reported of this, Hiruzen still had no idea what the Hatake and his student's intentions were.
 The Hokage knew the two were no fools; they had to have known they were still being watched by Anbu - and especially so after that unusual pleading request Kabushi had shown (and been denied of) earlier.
 But despite that, they gave in to whatever urges that had inspired them, and hastily rushed off without a second thought.

-So, when Kabushi was caught, the Hokage gave orders to lead them to a new post - one so daring close to where Kabushi needed to go, Sarutobi was certain the man would be crazy enough to take the chance, given his previous attitude towards the fact.
+So, when Kabushi was caught, the Hokage gave orders to lead them to a new post - one so daring close to where Kabushi needed to go, Hiruzen was certain the man would be crazy enough to take the chance, given his previous attitude towards the fact.

 And yet, the man did nothing.
 This time, Kabushi and Narui had focused their whole energy into his orders instead, desperately working themselves to the bones, the Anbu in charge of watching them had recounted.
-For two days, the two travelers diligently completed their assigned tasks, ignoring and resisting the temptation the Hokage tried baiting them with.
+For two days, the two travellers diligently completed their assigned tasks, ignoring and resisting the temptation the Hokage tried baiting them with.

 How much did Konoha really know about Kabushi or Narui?